-Households and communities in informal settlement areas are not only often located in more exposed areas (World Bank 2014), but they are also more sensitive to climate impacts, lacking the built, financial and institutional resourcing to manage and respond to severe climate impacts (Chung & Hill 2002).
-Much of this is evidenced through earlier sections of this report, with spatial distribution of the most sensitive and exposed areas correlating to the large areas of informal settlements on the city's fringe, as well as central pockets of informal housing such as Tongoa/Futuna and Simbolo (as illustrated in Figure 20 and Figure 23, which show these areas as having little sanitation and poor housing infrastructure).
-These areas also often have a reduced adaptive capacity - discussed further in Section 3.4 - for example being characterised by lower rates of education completion, as shown in Figure 25.
-As a result, informal settlements are an explicit focus of the vulnerability assessment approach, with a transect walk conducted through the largest informal settlement area Blacksands.
+Households and communities in informal settlement areas are not only often located in more exposed areas (World Bank 2014), they are also more sensitive to climate impacts, lacking the built, financial and institutional resourcing to manage and respond to severe climate impacts (Chung & Hill 2002).
+Much of this is evidenced through earlier sections of this report, with spatial distribution of the most sensitive and exposed areas correlating to the large areas of informal settlements on the city's fringe, as well as central pockets of informal housing such as Tongoa/Futuna and Simbolo (as illustrated in Figure 21 and Figure 24, which show these areas as having little sanitation and poor housing infrastructure).
+These areas also often have a reduced adaptive capacity - discussed further in Section 3.4 - for example being characterised by lower rates of education completion, as shown in Figure 26.
+As a result, informal settlements are an explicit focus of the vulnerability assessment approach (e.g. Blacksands transect walk).
 Future analysis will also include other informal settlement areas.

-Figure 25: Senior Secondary Certification Completion Rates across Greater Port Vila (data from VNSO 2014)
+Figure 26: Senior Secondary Certification Completion Rates across Greater Port Vila (data from VNSO 2014)

 Formal classification of informal settlements is difficult to determine, with different informal tenure and rental arrangements existing across the Greater Port Vila area, within both municipal and provincial boundaries.
-Census self-classification is restricted to those household respondents who identify themselves as 'owning' their housing, excluding households who rent, as well as those who might classify themselves as not owning the land in a formal sense from the sub-question relating to households who "occupy with informal arrangements" (see Figure 26 for an illustration of this process as per the 2009 census).
-As a result, 54% of households were excluded from land tenure classification statistics across Greater Port Vila.
+Census self-classification is restricted to those household respondents who identify themselves as 'owning' their housing; thus excluding households who rent, as well as those who might classify themselves as not owning the land in a formal sense from the sub-question relating to households who "occupy with informal arrangements" (see Figure 27 for an illustration of this process as per the 2009 census).
+As a result, 54% of households were excluded from land tenure classification statistics across Greater Port Vila, which limits the accuracy of Figure 28 (which should be used with caution).

-Figure 26: Census question structure for eliciting informal tenure arrangements (VNSO 2009)
+Figure 27: Census question structure for eliciting informal tenure arrangements (VNSO 2009)

-Nonetheless, the 2009 census data is consistent with National Housing Corporation (NHC) scoping assessments, which located 14 informal settlement areas around Port Vila, of which 13 fall within the Greater Port Vila Boundary (NHC 2012).
-As shown in Figure 27, the bulk of these households lie outside, or on the fringe, of the built up municipal urban area (based on 2009 census data the communities within Blacksands and Manples alone are estimated to make up 60% of the total population within informal settlements across the city).
-Only 20% of informally-settled households lie within the municipal boundary, with an estimated total population of 2,873 (see Table 12).
+Nonetheless, the 2009 census data is consistent with National Housing Corporation (NHC) scoping assessments, which located 14 informal settlement areas around Port Vila, of which 13 lie within the Greater Port Vila Boundary3 (NHC 2012).
+As shown in Figure 28, the bulk of these households lie outside or on the fringe of the built up municipal urban area (based on 2009 census data the communities within Blacksands and Manples alone are estimated to make up 60% of the total population within informal settlements across the city).
+Only 20% of informally settled households lie within the municipal boundary, with an estimated total population of 2,873 (see Table 12).
 Although land tenure arrangements across these settlements are 'informal', many of them are long-standing, with settlements such as Blacksands established as early as the 1960's.